blog · Jul 5, 2026

 - no data warehouses. this is not a warehouse; it answers questions about your events.

-bundling those is precisely how you end up needing a Kafka topic and a pricing calculator to self-host. keeping them out is what lets this stay one file on your box. if any single item on that list is a hard requirement for you, pick a heavier tool. that is the correct call, and no amount of "but it's one binary" changes it.
+if any single item on that list is a hard requirement for you, pick a heavier tool. that is the correct call, and no amount of "but it's one binary" changes it.

-when should you self-host analytics this way?
+should you self-host analytics at all?